 Curb Appeal Tips: Outdoor Living Spaces

 Social areas don't have to be relegated to the backyard.
-Make your home inviting with these tips for curb-appeal-boosting living spaces for the front.Good curb appeal isn't only about a tidy exterior and attractive landscaping.
+Make your home inviting with these tips for curb-appeal-boosting living spaces for the front.landscaping.
 "The main purpose of curb appeal is to create a look and feel that projects 'welcome,'" says Norma Lehmeier Hartie, author of the book Sell Your Home Fast in a Buyers' Market.

 Few things are more welcoming than cozy outdoor living spaces, but too often, they're tucked into backyards and hidden behind fences.
 Boost your street chic by creating front-and-center outdoor living areas that will make passers-by pause and prospective buyers swoon.